-About Achilles Tendon Tears
+Achilles Tendon Rupture

 What is it and what are my treatment options?

-Achilles Tendon Tear Treatment in Spartanburg, Duncan and Greenville, SC
+Achilles Tendon Tear Treatment in Spartanburg, Duncan, and Greenville, SC

-The Achilles tendon is a large tendon that attaches the calf muscle to the heal.
+The Achilles tendon is a large tendon that attaches the calf muscle to the heel.
 Achilles tendon injuries are classified as strains, partial or complete tears.
 Achilles tendonitis is Achilles tendon inflammation, usually from overuse.
-Patients who experience Achilles tendon injury symptoms should make an appointment with a Carolina Orthopaedic and Neurosurgical Associates’ (CONA) foot and ankle specialist as soon as possible.
+Patients who experience Achilles tendon injury symptoms should make an appointment with a Carolina Orthopaedic and Neurosurgical Associates (CONA) foot and ankle specialist as soon as possible.
 Delaying treatment may make the injury and symptoms worse.

 Athletes and active individuals, especially those who constantly run and jump, make up the patient population that experiences the most Achilles tendon injuries.
 Heavy lifting and falls are also common causes.